10 Low-Cap Crypto Gems with 100x Potential for 2025 Bull Run

 Phala Network (PHA)

 Phala Network is a decentralized cloud computing protocol that provides confidential computing services for dApps.
-It uses a network of secure enclaves – trusted execution environments (TEEs) – to process sensitive data off-chain while preserving user privacy.
+It uses a network of secure enclaves -- trusted execution environments (TEEs) -- to process sensitive data off-chain while preserving user privacy.
 The PHA token is used for staking, governance, and paying for computational services on the network.

 Phala addresses a critical gap in Web3 infrastructure: the need for scalable, privacy-preserving data processing.
 Its architecture allows developers to build dApps that handle confidential information without exposing it to the public blockchain.
-With a working mainnet, integration with Polkadot's parachain ecosystem, and an active developer community, Phala is positioned as a functional privacy layer for Web.
+With a working mainnet, integration with Polkadot's parachain ecosystem, and an active developer community, Phala is positioned as a functional privacy layer for Web3.

-Key statistics (as of April 30, 2025):
+Key statistics (as of September 9, 2025):

-- Price: $0.1089
+- Price: $0.106

-- Market cap: $86.26M
+- Market cap: $86M

 - All-time high: $1.41